ZainRizvi/ZainRizvi.github.io/_drafts/using-gpus-with-r.md

     apt update
     apt install r-base -y

 The steps start to seem a bit iffy here, but these are indeed part of [the official instructions]().
+Feels shady, but it's legit.
+I checked multiple places to make sure.

 ## 3. Integrate with Jupyter Lab/Jupyter Notebooks